 The provision of study facilities is part of the key role the Library plays to strengthen the learning and research activities of students and staff of the University.
-It supplements the provision of scholarly resources and research skills development programs by Library staff.
+It supplements the provision of scholarly resources and research skills development programs delivered by Library staff.

 The libraries offer:

 - study spaces, for individual and group study, including bookable discussion rooms in some libraries

 - wifi and power for your own device

 - equipment for printing, copying and scanning.

 Most libraries have specialised facilities for users with a disability.

 More information about library locations and opening hours can be found on the library's page.